thigazi/PyFax2Mail/README.md

 If you update freeswitch and future versions of mod_python is compiled in 3.x the code will still execute without throwing errors.

 Requirements:\
-You need the tiff tools package
+You need the tiff tools package\
+Freeswitch mod_python Module\
+Mail Servers with "starttls" authentication (other auth mechanism will follow)

 **Installation:**

 1st you need to figure out where the PYTHONPATH inside FS points.\
-Start the fs_cli console and execute **env system** example:
+Start the fs_cli console and execute **env system**\
+Example:

 ```
 freeswitch@tuxtux> system env